epfl-ada/ada-2024-project-sar/README.md

 This research will show gender dynamics within the film industry and provides practical recommendations for casting and storytelling that resonate with audiences and contribute to a more inclusive cinematic future.

 **Research questions:**
-1. What are the historical and contemporary trends in female representation across various genres and decades?
+1. How has the role of women in the film industry evolved over the years?
+2. What is the current state of women's representation in the film industry?
-2. How do the roles assigned to female characters compare to male characters in terms of narrative importance and screen time?
+3. How do the roles assigned to female characters compare to male characters in terms of narrative importance ?
-3. How does the Bechdel Test score evolve over time, and what factors contribute to films achieving higher scores?
+4. How does the Bechdel Test score evolve over time, and what factors contribute to films achieving higher scores?
-4. Are female characters increasingly portrayed in roles that go beyond traditional stereotypes, and how does this affect audience reception?
+5. Are female characters increasingly portrayed in roles that go beyond traditional stereotypes, and how does this affect audience reception?
-5. What are the optimal attributes (age, height, ethnicity, character type) of a female lead to maximize box office revenue and critical ratings?
+6. What are the optimal attributes (age, height, ethnicity, character type) of a female lead to maximize box office revenue and critical ratings?
-6. What is the correlation between achieving a Bechdel Test score of 3 and the financial and critical success of a film?
+7. What is the correlation between achieving a Bechdel Test score of 3 and the financial and critical success of a film?
-How has the role of women in the film industry evolved over the years?
-What is the current state of women's representation in the film industry?
-Are women poised to play a more significant role in the future of the film industry?

 **Proposed additional datasets:**
 1. IMDB Ratings